nasa/fmdtools/docs/Glossary.rst

 		How the states of a system unfold over time, including in the various :term:`mode` s it may encounter.
 Defined in :term:`Function` s, :term:`Component` s, and :term:`Action` s using :meth:`fmdtools.define.Block.behavior`, :meth:`fmdtools.define.Block.static_behavior`, :meth:`fmdtools.define.Block.dynamic_behavior`, and :meth:`fmdtools.define.Block.condfaults`

 	Graph
-		A view of :term:`fmdtools.define.Model`/:term:`function` connections and/or relationships.
-Graphs may be "fxngraph" (meaning each :term:`function` is a node and each :term:`flow` is an edge) or "fxnflowgraph" (meaning both functions and flows are nodes).
-Graphs in fmdtools leverage the networkx package.
+		A view of simulation construct connections and/or relationships embodied by the :class:`fmdtools.analyze.graph.Graph` class (which uses networkx to represent the structure itself).

 	Component
 		A physical that embodies specific behavior for a :term:`function`.
 May have :term:`mode` s and :term:`behavior` s of its own.
 Specified by extending the :class:`fmdtools.define.Component` class.